RFID Serving Logistics

-Since 2007 Trace ID has been the leading RFID tag manufacturing company in Spain.
-With its own production structure (the only one in Spain), it has the capacity to customise each product and offer tailor-made solutions.
-With state-of-the-art Muhlbauer bonding (insertion of the chip into the antenna) and converting (conversion into a label according to the customer’s requirements) machinery, it can adapt to the demands of a constantly expanding market.
-It has its own R&D team capable of designing specific antennas for certain projects that require a certain degree of complexity.
+Since 2007, Trace ID has been the leading company in Spain for RFID label manufacturing.
+With its own production structure (unique in the country), it has the capacity to customize each product and offer tailored solutions.
+With state-of-the-art bonding (insertion of the chip into the antenna) and converting (conversion into a label according to customer requirements) from Muhlbauer, it can adapt to the demands of an ever-expanding market.
+It has its own R&D team capable of designing specific antennas for certain projects that require a certain complexity.

-RFID solutions for logistics cover a broad spectrum of usability.
-They can be found in almost all business processes.
-For example, from tracking returnable transport units in the supply chain to retail inventory management.
-The automatic control of logistics is one of the main challenges today and RFID technology is an essential tool for this.
+RFID solutions for logistics bring together a wide spectrum of usability.
+They can be found in almost every business process.
+For example, from tracking returnable transport units in the supply chain to managing retail inventories.
+The automatic control of logistics is one of the main challenges today and RFID technology is an essential tool for it.

-Automated management with RFID technology has the ability to significantly improve global logistics chains.
-In addition, it also increases the overall efficiency of identification processes.
-Major retailers and their suppliers are already tagging pallets, crates and other returnable transport units (RTUs) such as plastic crates used for fresh food.
+Automatic management with RFID technology has the capacity to significantly improve global logistics chains.
+It also increases the overall efficiency of identification processes.
+Major retailers and their suppliers are already tagging pallets, boxes and other returnable transport units (UTRs) such as plastic boxes used for fresh food.
 On the other hand, logistics is also the control of retailers’ inventories.
-This is why logistics is so broad and complex.
-As mentioned above, the definition of logistics brings together many business processes.
+That is why logistics is so broad and complex.
+As we have said, the definition of logistics gathers many commercial processes.
 Below, you can find the main benefits of automatic logistics control with RFID technology.

-• For manufacturers: better customer service, process optimisation, faster invoicing, optimisation of shipping documents.
+• For manufacturers: better customer service, process optimization, faster billing, optimization of shipping documents.

-• For distributors: improved shipping accuracy, faster and more reliable deliveries, better traceability, greater cost savings.
+• For distributors: more accurate shipping, faster and reliable deliveries, better traceability, greater cost savings

-• For retailers: faster processes, fewer stock-outs, cost savings, better customer service, security.
+• For retailers: faster processes, less stock breaks, cost savings, better customer service, security.

-In Spain, 52% of the RFID tags consumed are used in RFID systems for logistics.
-The rest are applied in access control, machinery and consumables control in the health and hospitality industry, product security in retail businesses, sports and production process timing, or in improving the end customer experience, among others.
-In addition, RFID tags can meet a variety of traceability, security and marketing needs.
+In Spain, 52% of the RFID tags consumed are destined for RFID systems for logistics.
+The rest are applied in access control, machinery control and consumables in the health industry and also hospitality, in product security in retail stores, in sports timing and production processes, or in improving the customer experience, among others.
+In addition, RFID tags can meet various needs for traceability, security and marketing.

-Logistics has been no stranger to the digital transformation that has redefined our society over the last two decades, from individuals to organisations.
-In some ways, change has been generated as defensive and adaptive strategies to changes in consumer behaviour, changes in international communications or changes in manufacturing processes.
-However, it has proved to be a powerful generator of opportunities.
-Opportunities for greater efficiency and also for greater profits, both of which imply greater competitiveness for the company.
-A key case in point is ecommerce.
+Logistics has not been immune to the digital transformation that has redefined our society in the last two decades, from people to organizations.
+In some way, the change has been generated as defensive and adaptive strategies to changes in consumer behavior, changes in international communications or changes in manufacturing processes.
+However, it has ended up revealing itself as a powerful generator of opportunities.
+Opportunities for greater efficiency and also for greater benefits, both implying greater competitiveness of the company.
+A key case as an example is ecommerce.

-Faced with the massive increase in transactions in the digital age, logistics has risen to the challenge by becoming faster, more secure, more reliable, more flexible, and also more cost-effective.
-These changes have been made possible in large part by the adoption of new technologies and systems such as RFID, Block Chain, Big Data, CRM and ERP.
+In the face of the immense increase in digital transactions, logistics has faced the challenge by becoming faster, more secure, more reliable, more flexible, and also more profitable.
+These changes have been made possible to a large extent by the adoption of new technologies and systems such as RFID, Block Chain, Big Data, CRM and ERP.

-In the future, it will be rare if any company has not yet implemented RFID technology in one of its processes.
+In the future, it will be rare if any company has not implemented RFID technology in any of its processes.